ms/buildtogether.tech/automation/index.md

 <!-- continue -->
 tells Make that `game.exe` can't be built until `game.bc`, `graphics.bc`, and `utils.bc` exist, and that once they do, the way to create `game.exe` is to run the `tx` compiler with several options.
-Below that is a <span i="Make!pattern rule" g="pattern_rule">pattern rule</span> telling Make how to create any `.bc` file from a `.grace` file with the same root name; the cryptic expression `$<` is Make's way of saying "the first thing the target depends on".
+Below that is a
+<span g="pattern_rule" i="Make!pattern rule">pattern rule</span> telling Make
+how to create any `.bc` file from a `.grace` file with the same root name;
+the cryptic expression `$<` is Make's way of saying "the first thing the target depends on".

 Make has been used by hundreds of thousands of programmers for more than thirty years, but has some <span i="Make!shortcomings">fundamental flaws</span>.
 The